openid-connect-key-binding October 2025

 1.4.
 OpenID Connect Metadata

-The OP's OpenID Connect Metadata Document ({{OpenID.Discovery}})SHOULD include":
+The OP's OpenID Connect Metadata Document [OpenID.Discovery] SHOULD include:

-• the dpop scope in the supported_scopes
+• the bound_key scope in the supported_scopes

-• the dpop_signing_alg_values_supported property containing a list of supported algorithms as defined in IANA.JOSE.ALGS
+• the dpop_signing_alg_values_supported property containing a list of supported algorithms as defined in [IANA.JOSE.ALGS]

 1.5.
 Authentication Request - Authorization Code Flow

-If the RP is running on a device that supports a web browser, it makes an authorization request per {{OpenID.Core}} 3.1.
-In addition to the scope parameter containing openid, and the response_type having the value code, the scope parameter MUST also include dpop, and the request MUST include the dpop_jkt parameter having the value of the JWK Thumbprint {{RFC7638}} of the proof-of-possession public key using the SHA-256 hash function, as defined in {{RFC9449}} section 10.
+If the RP authenticating component is running on a device that supports a web browser, it makes an authorization request per [OpenID.Core] 3.1.
+In addition to the scope parameter containing openid, and the response_type having the value code, the scope parameter MUST also include bound_key, and the request MUST include the dpop_jkt parameter having the value of the JWK Thumbprint [RFC7638] of the proof-of-possession public key using the SHA-256 hash function, as defined in [RFC9449] section 10.

 Following is a non-normative example of an authentication request using the authorization code flow: